JuliaPraxis/Naming/naming.md

 - For package, module or type names with an initial acronym
   write the acronym in uppercase then use camelcase:
-  - :ok:  CSSscript, HTMLlinkChecker
+  - :ok:  CSSscript, HTMLbodyValidator
-  - :x:  CSSScript, HTMLLinkChecker
+  - :x:  CSSScript, HTMLBodyValidator

 ------